 School Safety Topics

 MCSS disseminates information from state and national school safety organizations.
 Together, let's educate ourselves on emergency preparedness, promote anti-bullying initiatives, and prioritize mental health awareness.
-By taking action and sharing resources, we can create a safer environment for our students, staff, and community.
+We can create a safer environment for our students, staff, and community by taking action and sharing resources.
 MCSS aims to empower our community by embracing School Safety Topics.

 Adult Sexual Misconduct